 “Our data shows that shellfish is the top food allergen in adults, that shellfish allergy commonly begins in adulthood, and that this allergy is remarkably common across the lifespan,” Gupta said.
 “We need more studies to clarify why shellfish allergy appears to be so common and persistent among U.S. adults.”

-If your family doctor suspects your teenager has an allergy, he or she will probably refer them to an allergist (a doctor who specializes in diagnosing and treating allergies) for further testing.
+If your family doctor suspects your teenager has an allergy, they will probably refer them to an allergist (a doctor who specializes in diagnosing and treating allergies) for further testing.

 And parents?
 Take care of yourself the way you would your child.